Are you looking for health insurance quotes in Nevada? If so, then read on:

 • Signing up for Nevada Health Link does not initiate an INS investigation.

 • The purpose of the exchange is simply to lower costs and increase the number of the insured.

 • Nevada Health Link can help most Nevada residents find insurance that fits their budget.

-Moreover, residents are not required to purchase insurance through Nevada Health Link.
+Moreover, residents are not required to purchase insurance through the Nevada Health Link.
 If you already have coverage under an employer plan, or if you prefer to purchase coverage privately, you are certainly free to do so.

-Must All Nevada Employers Offer Health Insurance Plans?
+Must All Nevada Employers Offer Coverage?

-Businesses that employ fewer than 50 full-time employees do not have to offer health insurance to their employees, and are not penalized for failure to do so.
+Businesses that employ fewer than 50 full-time employees do not have to offer coverage to their employees, and are not penalized for failure to do so.
 Larger organizations must offer what is known as “minimum essential coverage”—a level of insurance that satisfies the provisions of the ACA—to their full-time employees or be subject to a tax penalty.

 What if You Cannot Afford Coverage in Nevada?

-Nevada residents concerned that they cannot afford health insurance should fill out an application anyway.
+Nevada residents concerned that they cannot afford coverage should fill out an application anyway.
 Lower income individuals may qualify for public health care assistance programs such as Nevada CheckUp (CHIP) or Medicaid.
 When you file an application with Nevada Health Link, the site’s pre-screener tool notifies you if you meet the qualifications for government health coverage and directs you to the appropriate enrollment site.
 If you are eligible and wish to enroll, Nevada Health Link forwards your information to the program to make sign-up a snap.